jenkinsci/workflow-step-api-plugin/README.md

 When a Pipeline step does something quick and nonblocking, you can make a “synchronous” step.
 The Groovy execution waits for it to finish.

-Extend `AbstractStepImpl`.
+Extend `Step`.
 Define mandatory parameters in a `@DataBoundConstructor`.
 Define optional parameters using `@DataBoundSetter`.
 (Both need matching getters.)

-Create a class, conventionally a nested `public static class Execution`, and extend `AbstractSynchronousNonBlockingStepExecution` (or `AbstractSynchronousStepExecution` in older versions of Pipeline or for certain trivial steps).
+Create a class, conventionally a nested `private static class Execution`, and extend `SynchronousNonBlockingStepExecution` (or `SynchronousStepExecution` for certain trivial steps).
 Parameterize it with the desired return value of the step (or `Void` if it need not return a value).
 The `run` method should do the work of the step.
-You can `@Inject` the step object to access its configuration.
+You can pass the `Step` object to the `StepExecution` constructor to access its configuration.
-Use `@StepContextParameter` to inject contextual objects you require, as enumerated in `StepContext.get` Javadoc;
+Use `StepContext.get` to obtain contextual objects you require;
 commonly required types include `Run`, `TaskListener`, `FilePath`, `EnvVars`, and `Launcher`.

-Extend `AbstractStepDescriptorImpl`.
+Extend `StepDescriptor`.
 Pass the execution class to the super constructor.
 Besides a display name, pick a function name which will be used from Groovy scripts.
+You will also need to enumerate the types of contextual objects you are treating as required.

 Create a `config.jelly` form with databinding for all the parameters, for use from _Snippet Generator_.
 You can use the `StepConfigTester` test utility in `workflow-step-api` (`tests` classifier) to verify that all fields are correctly bound.
 The descriptor can also have the usual methods complementing `config.jelly` for field validation, etc.

+Note: older versions of Pipeline used Guice for injecting step configuration and contextual objects into the execution.
+This is still possible, but not recommended.
+If you must depend on an old version of `workflow-step-api`, *and* you are creating a non-blocking synchronous step, you will be obliged to use `AbstractStepImpl`, `AbstractStepDescriptorImpl`, `AbstractSynchronousNonBlockingStepExecution`, `@Inject`, and `@StepContextParameter`.

 ## Creating an asynchronous step

 For the more general case that a Pipeline step might block in network or disk I/O, and might need to survive Jenkins restarts, you can use a more powerful API.
 This relies on a callback system: the Pipeline engine tells your step when to start, and your step tells Pipeline when it is done.

-Extend `AbstractStepExecutionImpl` rather than `AbstractSynchronousStepExecution`.
+Extend `StepExecution` rather than `SynchronousStepExecution` or `SynchronousNonBlockingStepExecution`.
 You will be implementing a `start` method.
 Normally it should do any quick setup work and then return `false`, meaning the step is still running.
 Later you can call `getContext().onSuccess(returnValue)` (once) to make the step complete normally.
 Or, `getContext().onFailure(error)` to make the step throw an exception.

-Make sure all your injected parameters are `transient`; in the case of the step object (if configuration is needed), use `@com.google.inject.Inject(optional=true)`.
-You can keep other `transient` fields too; override `onResume` to recreate transient state after a Jenkins restart if you need to.
+You can keep `transient` fields for caching purposes; override `onResume` to recreate transient state after a Jenkins restart if you need to.
 You can also keep non-`transient` fields, assuming they are `Serializable`.
 Do not forget to declare